-We received an early lease termination payment from a tenant at 17600 Gillette during the three months ended March 31, 2014, which increased property revenues for the property.
+Revenue at include at 17600 Gillette increased by \$1.4 million due to termination fees from a tenant in March 2014.
 The previous tenant vacated its space and the space has been re-leased to a new tenant.

 • International other investments: